Harry and Meghan make surprise appearance for Jamaican premiere of Bob Marley biopic

 The last time the Sussexes visited Jamaica together was in 2017, when they attended the wedding of Harry’s friend Tom “Skippy” Inskip to Lara Hughes-Young.

-The new Bob Marley biopic, being released in February, celebrates the life and music of the reggae legend.
+The new Bob Marley biopic, Bob Marley: One Love, which is being released in February, celebrates the life and music of the reggae legend.
 Peaky Blinders actor Kingsley Ben-Adir plays the music icon, with James Bond star Lashana Lynch starring as his wife Rita.

 The Jamaican movie premiere marks Harry and Meghan’s first joint public since a National Hockey League (NHL) game in Vancouver, Canada, in November.